Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

  Advancement
 -----------

-Essence increases automatically depending on how much xp has accumulated after Character Creation:
+Essence increases automatically depending on how much **total** xp has been gained.

 -   Essence 2: 25 xp